 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-Our school implements a whole school approach to online safety sets out to protect and educate both children and staff in their use of technology alongside establishing mechanisms to identify, intervene in and escalate any concerns, recognising that many children have unlimited and unrestricted access to the internet via mobile phone networks.
+Our school implements a whole school approach to online safety that sets out to protect and educate both children and staff in their use of digital technologies alongside establishing mechanisms to identify, intervene in and escalate any concerns, recognising that many children and young people have unlimited and unrestricted access to the internet via mobile phones and other digital devices.

-Staff should also report any concerns about sexting (youth produced sexual imagery or 'nudes') to the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead or senior member of staff who will follow the guidance in Sharing nudes and semi-nudes, advice for education settings working will children and young people (UK Council for Child Internet Safety, December 2020).
+Staff should also report any concerns about sexting (youth produced sexual imagery or 'nudes') to the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead or senior member of staff who will follow the guidance in Sharing nudes and semi-nudes: advice for education settings working with children and young people (UK Council for Child Internet Safety, December 2020).
 This document provides clarity as to how staff should respond to these incidents.

-The school's Online/E-safety/Acceptable Use policy clearly outlines the way in which the school uses technology and the measures in place to ensure safe, responsible and respectful use by all.
-There is a clear code of conduct for staff and volunteers which sets out the use of new technologies, mobile phones and personal photographic equipment around children.
+The school's Online/E-safety/Acceptable Use policy clearly outlines the way in which the school uses digital technologies and there are measures in place to ensure safe, responsible and respectful use by all.
+There is a clear code of conduct for staff and volunteers which sets out the use of digital technologies, mobile phones and personal photographic equipment around children.
 The school will consider, in particular, Looked after Children (Children in Care) who might be put at risk by being included in publicity materials or school photographs.